Why Would I Need An Ultraviolet (UV) Light In My HVAC System?

 Health Effects of Mold

 Let’s take a look at what UV really is and what it means.
-The name comes from Ultra violet which relies mainly on the “ultra” part to give it it’s defining qualities.
+The name comes from Ultraviolet which relies mainly on the “ultra” part to give it it’s defining qualities.
 As you may know, the light that we see is only a small portion of the kind of light given to us by the sun.
-“Ultra’s” original meaning in the Latin was “beyond.”
+“Ultra’s” original meaning in Latin was “beyond.”
 So, the light we are talking about is beyond the color spectrum of our human eye’s ability to see.
-It was discovered in 1801 and the research showed that ultra violet light had the ability to react chemically with other components.
-In 1878, the lights ability to sterilize bacteria became known.
+It was discovered in 1801 and the research showed that ultraviolet light had the ability to react chemically with other components.
+In 1878, the light’s ability to sterilize bacteria became known.

 With better building products being developed, seals being covered with the latest sealants, and construction building codes focusing on better homes and buildings, the indoor air quality has declined.
 The air is usually re-circled and this air must be sent through filters.
 These filters have increased in quality over the years, but still do not remove all the contaminants in the flow of air.
 The installation of a UV lamp is a solution for eradicating harmful components of the air being breathed.

-The most often location used for the installation of a UV light in a HVAC system is downstream of the air filter in the supply duct over the A/C coil.
+The most often location used for the installation of a UV light in an HVAC system is downstream of the air filter in the supply duct over and as near as possible to the intake side of the A/C evaporator coil.
 This location helps keep the lamp clean and targets the bacteria growth that may take place on or near the A/C coil.
 Another choice is to install the lamp in the return air duct downstream of the filter.
 A lamp may be placed in either location or in both.